 \section{Abstract}

 Robotic manipulation tasks often rely on static cameras for perception, which can limit flexibility, particularly in scenarios like robotic surgery and cluttered environments where mounting static cameras is impractical.
 Ideally, robots could jointly learn a policy for dynamic viewpoint and manipulation.
-However, it remains unclear which state-action space is most suitable for this complex learning process.
-To enable manipulation with dynamic viewpoints and to better understand impacts from different state-action spaces on this policy learning process, we conduct a comparative study on the state-action spaces for policy learning and their impacts on the performance of visuomotor policies that integrate viewpoint selection with manipulation.
-Specifically, we examine the configuration space of the robotic system, the end-effector space with a dual-arm Inverse Kinematics (IK) solver, and the reduced end-effector space with a look-at IK solver to optimize rotation for viewpoint selection.
-We also assess variants with different rotation representations.
-Our results demonstrate that state-action spaces utilizing Euler angles with the look-at IK achieve superior task success rates compared to other spaces.
-Further analysis suggests that these performance differences are driven by inherent variations in the high-frequency components across different state-action spaces and rotation representations.
+However, dynamic viewpoint control requires additional degrees of freedom and intricate coordination with manipulation, which results in more challenging policy learning than single-arm manipulation.
+To address this complexity, we propose an integrated learning framework that combines diffusion policy with a novel look-at inverse kinematics solver for active perception.
+Our framework helps better coordinating between perception and manipulation.
+It automatically optimizes camera orientation for viewpoint selection, while allowing the policy to focus on essential manipulation and positioning decisions.
+We demonstrate that our integrated approach achieves superior performance and learning efficiency compared to directly applying diffusion policies to configuration space or end-effector space with various rotation representations.
+Further analysis suggests that these performance differences are driven by inherent variations in the high-frequency components across different state-action spaces.